Preventative Maintenance: Saving Money in the Long Run

 - Using temperature and vibration sensors to detect any functional anomalies

-- Other sensors like Infrared sensor that detects if an equipment is operating above the set temperature level
+- Other sensors, like an Infrared sensor, that detect if the equipment is operating above the set temperature level

 - Using real-time information about the equipment to prevent any future failure